jacksorjacksor/Xunit.DependencyInjection/README.md

 ```

 ## Write Microsoft.Extensions.Logging to ITestOutputHelper
-> The call chain must from test case.
-If not, this feature will not work.
+> The call chain must be from the test case.
+If it is not, this feature will not work.

 ``` C#
 public class Startup